Duration: February 2013 to July 2015

 To strengthen the capacity of Civil Society Organizations (CSOs) working with minorities and indigenous peoples to monitor the human rights situation in Russia, and to effectively engage with government stakeholders at the local and national levels.

-This project focuses on the Council of Europe Framework Convention on National Minorities (FCNM), which the Russian Federation ratified in 1998.
+This project focused on the Council of Europe Framework Convention on National Minorities (FCNM), which the Russian Federation ratified in 1998.
 The FCNM is the most comprehensive document on minority rights in the international treaty body system and it provides the best systematic monitoring of minority rights in state parties, and provides the most comprehensive platform for accountability.
-For this reason, the programme will run in tandem with the next reporting cycle of the FCNM.
+For this reason, the programme ran in tandem with the reporting cycle of the FCNM.